OGMalin/Binaries/README.md

 I have only tested it with Dragon 2.6.1 with limited strength.

 For some moves it will still move instantly, these moves are bookmoves and where there is only one legal move.
-If you try it and it don't recognize book moves for your engine, please report it as an Issue.
+If you try it and it don't recognize book moves for your engine, please report it as an *Issue*.
+Other problem/info could be put under *Discussion*.

 There is a sample *MoveDelay.ini* in the .zip file that you can use as a start.
 If you don't need it you can delete it.
 The command line argument are checked first anyway.